Soyio-id/soyio-docs/README.md

 ```

 This command generates static content into the `build` directory and can be served using any static contents hosting service.

+### Linting and code style

+The codebase uses `prettier` as code style enforcer.
+Please install it within your corresponding code editor.

+We also use `eslint` as linter.
+Just run `npm run lint` to check if any offenses were commited.